jwilson529/SummarAIze/README.txt

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/wp-top-5-pro` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/summaraize-pro` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->WP Top 5 screen to configure the plugin.
+3. Use the Settings->SummarAIze screen to configure the plugin.

 ## Important Note

-The Assistant ID configures the behavior and responses of the WP Top 5 assistant.
+The Assistant ID configures the behavior and responses of the SummarAIze assistant.
 Users must use their own OpenAI API key for authentication and billing.

 ## Frequently Asked Questions